 To maintain landscape, shrubs, trees and flower beds it is essential to replace equipment over time with due budget provision acknowledged as part of this management plan.
-Renewal of equipment will be battery based rather than fuel based as part of the Councils efforts to reduce their carbon footprint and.
-This is also beneficial in terms of health risks to employees by minimizing use of vibrating equipment. also has a reduction in health risks to the Parks staff due to lower vibrations.
+Renewal of equipment will be battery based rather than fuel based as part of the Councils efforts to reduce their carbon footprint.
+This is also beneficial in terms of health risks to employees by minimizing use of vibrating equipment.